julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 > In these versions, GCC may create compilation problems with C++20 and above.

-JuleC accepts the default C++ standard as C++17, along with the beta 0.0.3 release standard.
+julec accepts the default C++ standard as C++17, along with the beta 0.0.3 release standard.
 It also generates code that is quite compatible with C++20 standard.
 According to our tests, the beta 0.0.3 release standard works well with C++14, C++17, and C++20.
 However, recommended standard is C++17 which is default standard for beta 0.0.3 release standard.

 ### Beta 0.0.2 and Older Versions